13 Strong Personality Traits That Can Overpower Others

 Strong personalities also come with a few drawbacks.
 People may find dominant individuals off-putting, due to their need to remain in control of situations.

 No matter if you have more of a reserved personality or a loud, dominating personality, research suggests that you can modify your behavior.
 An international group of researchers established the Personality Change Consortium to review the impact of different personality types on life outcomes.

 The researchers determined that your personality strongly influences your success in life, which gives you actionable targets for changes.
 After identifying your personality traits, you can actively try to change your behavior.

 It is not always easy to self-diagnose your personality type.
-Depending on your self-image, you may see yourself as a dominant person while others view you as an introvert.
+Depending on your self-image, you may see yourself as middle of the road while others view you as a dominant person.

 To determine if you have a strong personality, pay attention to the following nine characteristics, behaviors, and traits.